BUZZ-Blimps/CatchingBlimp/Summer2023/README.txt

 after getting into the pi directory, we can install ROS2 and MICRO ROS

 ============================ROS 2===========================================
-Follow the same instruction for ROS 2 installation:
+Follow the one of the options below for ROS 2 installation:
+	Option 1:
+	-- Open a terminal and copy the file InstallROS2.sh to the pi using the following command:
+	-- scp InstallROS2.sh pi@192.168.0.10#:/home/pi/
+	-- don't forget to source
+		-nano ~/.bashrc
+		-source /opt/ros/foxy/setup.bash
+		-run source ~/.bashrc

+	Option 2:
 	-- https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html
 	-- don't forget to source
 		-nano ~/.bashrc
 		-source /opt/ros/foxy/setup.bash
 		-run source ~/.bashrc

 ============================MICRO ROS=======================================
  Follow the instruction for MICRO ROS 2 installation: